shuxincolorado/song-list/README.md

 # Open the page via github pages
 https://shuxincolorado.github.io/song-list/dist/song-list/

+## Additional Features
+* PWA - You can download the site as an app, and run it offline
+* Push notification - push notice is sent every time "Save" button is pressed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.